 This focus on the existing – the present – will demonstrate itself through a sharpness in the eyes, and an alertness to the environment.
 The eyelids of Se will often be peeled to the brim of their sockets, with the pretarsal, preseptal and orbital regions of the orbicularis oculi muscles pulled taut – making Se’s sharpness span from the very edge of their eyelashes up and beyond their brow.
 Se requires such alertness to fulfill its purpose as a literal absorption process and keenly register as much information in the environment as necessary.

-The only exception to this sharpness might occur when heavy Ni use causes the upper eyelid to rest gently over the top of the eye, but even in such cases the bottom eyelid will remain pulled taut.
+The only exception to this sharpness might occur when heavy Ni use causes the upper eyelid to rest gently or softly over the top of the eye, but even in such cases the bottom eyelid will remain pulled taut.
 At its strongest, a parallel connection will exist between the objects in the environment and the eyes, with the eyes being locked on to their position, varying little in their quality or motion.
 And while the eyes of Se will eventually leap to another object of focus, they will lock onto this new object with the same level of focus as the last.

 Se Tunnel Focus